 Medicinal cannabis is a legal treatment option in a number of countries, including Australia, Canada, the UK and some states in the US, which allow patients to have access to medicinal cannabis in special circumstances, usually in cases where other standard treatments have failed.

 In most cases, medical cannabis for therapeutic purposes can only be prescribed by a medical practitioner with an appropriate approval.
 If a doctor is not authorised to prescribe medicinal cannabis products or is not sufficiently familiar with cannabis prescribing, he or she can refer their patient to a prescribing doctor.
 Once applications are finalised and approved, all medicinal cannabis products are dispensed by a licensed pharmacist.
+Further information regarding access to medicinal cannabis for consumers and medical practitioners can be found on the TGA website (FAQ).

 You should consult your specialist or GP about medicinal cannabis – depending on the state or country you live in, you may need a referral to a specialist to obtain a prescription.